LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 exhausting HEAP memory
-pre-existing data in allocated bounds buffer overflows in the HEAP undeterministic behavior of garbage collectors
+pre-existing data in allocated bounds buffer overflows in the HEAP unpredictable behavior of garbage collectors unpredictable behavior of memory allocators
 ```

 This means avoiding functions like